Updated: 3rd July 2021 to use a new tool called SAPjs and discuss our installed air-source heat pump

-This post walks through the process I took to create an initial energy assessment for our house before then going on to explore the results.
+Perhaps the first step in understanding the energy performance of a house is to carry out a household energy assessment.
+This page goes through the process I took to create an initial energy assessment for our house before then going on to explore the results.

-I started by creating a 3D sketchup model of the house so that I could then use this model to access any measurements I needed at a later date.
+I started by creating a 3D sketchup model of the house so that I could use this model to access any measurements I needed at a later date.
 In previous assessments that I've done for other buildings I have drawn a 2D floor plan instead which works just as well for the purposes of a basic assessment.

 I used a laser measurement tool to take all the measurements.